Customer acquisition cost vs. lifetime value: How to calculate them and why they matter

 You can measure your CAC with this simple formula:

-Total sales and marketing costs can include:
+Total costs of sales and marketing can include:

 - The salary or contract cost of anyone involved in your marketing effort.
 If they work in marketing part-time, only calculate their salary using that same fraction.